sagemath/trac_to_gh/Issue 3656.md

 # Issue 3656: log_repr and log on finite field with prime order fails,

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3656

 Original creator: syazdani